thealmikey/Lww-Dict-Crdt-Kotlin-Challenge/README.md

         Map("MyKey" to Set(Pair("Foo",1599720000000),Pair("Foo","1599721111111"),Pair("Bar","1599723333333"))

  The value for "MyKey" key above is the item in the set with the latest timestamp,in this case it's "Bar"

+ Detail for how it works are demonstrated in the tests. :)